SUSTAINABLE FINANCE

 Results-Based Finance

-Payments triggered by verified outcomes (e.g., outcomes funds)
+Payments triggered by verified outcomes (e.g., outcomes funds, conservation impact bonds such as the Rhino Bond)

 Revenue Mechanisms